 I started looking into the area of music scheduling.
 As I reviewed research done by researchers at Sonos and conducted 5 contextual inquiries myself, I realized the alarms page has been used by Sonos users as a "hack" to schedule music.
 Yet there are a number of issues in the existing design creating frustrations in use.
 Therefore, I decided to focus on improving the alarms experience first to make sure existing users using the alarms for scheduling can have a better experience immediately.

 Original Alarms page

-After reviewing, I identify the following issues with the original Alarms page:
+After reviewing and completing heuristic evaluation, I identified the following issues with the original Alarms page:

 Hoping to improve the usability of alarms, I redesigned the alarms page as following:

 Overview of the redesigned alarms page on iOS and Android

 Here are the quick overviews of the design:

 Not only does the new design improves IA as well as UI design of the alarms page, it also improves the UX by providing an actual alarm experience with notification for users to dismiss/snooze the alarms immediately.
 Together, the redesign of Settings and Alarms provide a better and more consistent user experience for Sonos users.

 As I was given the task to solve the problem of "improve music scheduling for Sonos users as they are struggling with it", I wanted to see what I can do other than improving the alarms to improve music scheduling experience for users immediately.
 Therefore, I decided to take a deep dive into understanding how are users using Sonos and what are the pain points they are struggling with.